simplebusiness26/The-App/RULES.md

   movement history, even if the current screen doesn't display it.
 - Precision is a setting, not a constant.
 Don't hardcode exact coordinates into anything shared.
+- Location visibility is enforced on the server.
+Never rely on the app choosing not to draw a pin.

 ## Verification and honesty